10 Most Haunted Places in Florida to Spook Your Summer Vacation!

 Final Thoughts On Frightful Fun In Florida!

-It's true, some of these places can get a bit spooky, and there's no telling where you'll wind up for the evening after a long day's journey (and perhaps a few close encounters of the ghoulish kind in a spooky pumpkin patch near Orlando)!
+It's true, some of these places can get a bit spooky, and there's no telling where you'll wind up for the evening after a long day's journey (and perhaps a few close encounters of the ghoulish kind in one of the haunted houses in Orlando)!
 And whether you're just in the state for an extended getaway, or making a Florida day trip to get the lead out, you're going to want to flop for the night somewhere after getting all the ghostbusting in you can handle!
 Luckily, we've got all the best info and resources on HHN wait times for Halloween Horror Nights 2019 and summer vacation ideas for 2019 you can possibly handle!
 Or, maybe you're a Florida native looking for a sweet staycation?
 Check out some of these great picks for Orlando hotels, learn more about fun agritourism Florida has to offer, keep the spirit of Halloween going by exploring these haunted Halloween corn mazes in Florida, grab some cheap Disney tickets, before trick or treating for the evening or make the fun last longer on International Drive!
 Whatever your taste for the spooktacular - we've got you covered with an amazing collection of themed resorts, and tons of things to do in Florida, as well as FREE things to do in Orlando, right here on our travel blog!

 Other tagged pages of interest: orlando hotels near disney, resorts near universal studios orlando, lake buena vista resort, kissimmee resorts, kissimmee hotels, hotels orlando, orlando resorts, resort hotels, staycations